Rules of Engagement/FAQ

 Thanks!
 We’re going to get along just fine.

-What’s with this “Stephen Force” superhero alter-ego business?
+What’s with this “Stephen Force” superhero alter-ego?

 First, it’s a branding thing.
 The more unique one makes one’s identity, the more effective it is a brand.
-That allows me some extra hook points to use in protecting the integrity of Airspeed’s content and viewpoints against interlopers.
+That allows me some extra hook points to use in protecting the integrity of Airspeed’s content and viewpoints from interlopers.

 Third, it allows me to separate the on-air personality from me personally.
 That’s not so much an editorial thing as it is a succession thing.
-I’ve always thought of this Stephen Force guy as a sort of Dr. Who character.
-If and when I hand off Airspeed to someone else, the plan is that the logo to change to a different face and the person and voice will change abruptly with no explanation and no transition.
+I’ve always thought of this Stephen Force guy as a sort of Doctor Who character.
+If and when I hand off Airspeed to someone else, the plan is that the logo will change to a different face and the person and voice will change abruptly with no explanation and no transition.
 Just a new face and voice.
 Just like The Doctor.
 Carry on.
 Nothing to see here.
 After all, if I’ve done it right, the Stephen Force persona will transcend the individual.
 Kind of like the Nike “I am Tiger Woods” commercials.
 Or not.
 But that’s the plan.

 Where do you fit in the aviation media world?